JeremyDel/himalaya-project/README.md

 **Data Visualization**

-The goal is to understand and visualize data
+The goal is to understand and visualize pattern.

 **Machine Learning**

-This project will, firstly, focus on predicting the member's ascension success.
+* Predict the member's ascension success (binary classification).
-The second goal of the project is predicting the number of summiters on the Everest using time-series.
+* Predict the number of summiters on the Everest (time-series).

 **Web App**

-The final goal is to set up
+The final goal is to set up the dashboard and the mahcine learning algorythm in a web app such as Flask or Streamlit.

 # Resources
 **Project Management**

 https://trello.com/invite/b/B6UFlhf7/be72b5e325d221862dd493463272353e/le-wagon-project

 **Himalayan Database Guide**

 https://www.himalayandatabase.com/